hackmad/advent-of-code-2021/puzzles/day16.md

 - `9C005AC2F8F0` produces `0`, because `5` is not equal to `15`.
 - `9C0141080250320F1802104A08` produces `1`, because `1 + 3` = `2 * 2`.

-__What do you get if you evaluate the expression represented by your hexadecimal-encoded BITS transmission?__
+**What do you get if you evaluate the expression represented by your hexadecimal-encoded BITS transmission?**

-Your puzzle answer was `124921618408`.
+Your puzzle answer was `13476220616073`.